The man who made batting look easy

 An attack of butterfingers for England at Lord's.
 Adam Gilchrist took the second Test away from them with a searing 90 - but he was dropped four times, three of them sitters, all of them off Darren Gough, who looked a broken man.
-A day later, Australia were 2-0 up in the series, and England's ambition had gone from regaining to the Ashes to avoiding a whitewash.
+A day later, Australia were 2-0 up in the series, and England's ambition had gone from regaining the Ashes to avoiding a whitewash.

 The last hurrah of leg theory.
 Playing for Nottinghamshire against Lancashire at Old Trafford, Bill Voce was taken out of the attack after he bowled four overs of Bodyline, during which Lancashire's opener Jack Iddon was struck twice.
 The second blow resulted in him being carried off.
 Voce's Bodyline colleague, Harold Larwood, making his return to the Nottinghamshire side after an ankle injury, bowled to a conventional field throughout.

 The first pair of Brian Lara's life.
 In a tour match in Canterbury he fell each time to Kent's Dr Julian Thompson.
 Ignominy does wonderful things for sharpening the mind, though.
-In the three Tests before this Lara had made 182 runs; in the three that followed it, he larruped 583.
-The Doctor's medicine didn't do England much good.
+In the three Tests before this, Lara had made 182 runs; in the three that followed it, he larruped 583.
+The doctor's medicine didn't do England much good.

 A masterclass from Muttiah Muralitharan in Galle.
 In their first match of the post-Cronje era, the South Africans never looked remotely comfortable on a dry and cracked pitch, and crumbled to 238 all out in reply to Sri Lanka's 522.
-Muralitharan took 6 for 87, with only Daryll Cullinan standing firm, with 114 not out.
-Cullinan was under no illusions however, describing his 231-ball survival against Murali as "a lottery".
+Murali took 6 for 87, with only Daryll Cullinan standing firm, with 114 not out.
+Cullinan was under no illusions, however, describing his 231-ball survival against Murali as "a lottery".

 Birth of left-arm seamer Geoff Dymock, who would have played more Tests for Australia in an era less blessed with fast-bowling talent.
 He was nearly 30 when he made his debut, taking seven against New Zealand in Adelaide.
 At 34 he toured India, and after going wicketless in the first Test, he took 24 in the next four - including 12 in Kanpur.
 He played 21 Tests in all and averaged 27.12 with the ball.